DavePearce/Homepage/content/blog/2023/digging_eof.md

 key motivator here.
 However, to actually do this means dropping instructions that expose gas costs.
 Specifically: `GAS`, `CALL`, `CALLCODE`, `DELEGATECALL`, `STATICCALL`, `CREATE`, and `CREATE2`.
-This would be a significant breaking change and, realistically, could not be done without EOF (or something very much like it).
-The EOF handles this by: firstly, replacing the first five instructions above
-with: `CALL2`, `STATICCALL2`, `DELEGATECALL2`
-([EIP-7069](https://eips.ethereum.org/EIPS/eip-7069)); secondly, by
-replacing `CREATE` / `CREATE2` with `CREATE3` / `CREATE4` (EIP-TBC).
+This would be a significant breaking change which would be hard to do without EOF (or something like it).
+The EOF handles this by: firstly, replacing the first five instructions above with: `CALL2`, `STATICCALL2`, `DELEGATECALL2` ([EIP-7069](https://eips.ethereum.org/EIPS/eip-7069)); secondly, by replacing `CREATE` / `CREATE2` with `CREATE3` / `CREATE4` (EIP-TBC).